1 / 10

 Quality and finish

-The compact premium market is where the quality wars are very intense, and a lack of perceived quality can put a car out of contention even if the rest of its attributes are strong.
-The V60 has nothing to fear on this front however.
+The premium car market is where the quality wars are very intense and a lack of perceived quality can put a car out of contention even if the rest of its attributes are strong.
+The Volvo V60 has nothing to fear on this front however.
 This is an excellent cabin that is made from good materials and built to a high standard.

 For starters, you have to go searching for any signs of cost-cutting.
 Pretty much every surface you can see or make contact with is either high-grade plastic, cool metal, attractive wood or tactile leather depending on the trim level you go for, and as well as looking good it makes your interactions with the car more positive too.

 Similarly the quality of the construction in here is also to a high standard.
 All the buttons and switches operate with assurance and solidity, and it feels like a cabin that would go on giving good service for years to come.